Implementing Incremental Hydration in Angular (Part 3/3)

 In Part 1 and Part 2, we explored what incremental hydration is, why it matters for performance, and how it affects core web vitals like LCP, INP, and CLS.
-Now, let’s dive into how to implement incremental hydration in a real-world Angular application.
+Now, we'll look at how to implement incremental hydration in a real-world Angular application.
 We’ll cover the basic setup, hydration triggers, and important considerations to ensure a seamless integration.

 Setting Up SSR in Angular

-Before delving into incremental hydration patterns, we’ll need to set up server-side rendering (SSR).
+Before exploring incremental hydration patterns, we’ll need to set up server-side rendering (SSR).
 If your application is not already SSR-enabled, refer to Angular’s official SSR documentation for up-to-date instructions.
-Setting up SSR lays the foundation for leveraging incremental hydration by ensuring your app can render on the server and transition smoothly to the client.
+Setting up SSR creates the foundation for incremental hydration, allowing your app to render on the server and transition smoothly to the client.

 Enabling Incremental Hydration

-This minimalistic setup makes it incredibly easy for developers to enable incremental hydration without delving into complex configurations.
+This minimalistic setup makes it incredibly easy for developers to enable incremental hydration without dealing with complex configurations.

 Using the @defer Syntax

-This pattern helps you load JavaScript strategically: not too soon, not too late, but precisely when needed.
-It’s especially useful for delaying the cost of complex third-party libraries, image-heavy sections, or rarely visited parts of your app.
+This approach helps you load JavaScript strategically: not too soon, not too late, but precisely when needed.
+It’s especially useful for postponing the loading of complex third-party libraries, image-heavy sections, or less frequently visited parts of your app.

 Hydration Triggers

-• interaction: Hydrates when the user first interacts with the component’s area (e.g., a click or tap)
+: Hydrates when the user first interacts with the component’s area (e.g., a click or tap)interaction

-• timer(): Delays hydration until a specified time or condition has passed
+: Delays hydration until a specified time or condition has passedtimer()

-• idle: Waits until the browser is idle (no immediate tasks)
+: Waits until the browser is idle (no immediate tasks), etc.idle

 If you decide not to hydrate a component at all, you can specify: